 Welcome to the 9th/12th Royal Lancers Museum

-This website contains many of the archives, medal rolls and photographic records held by the Museum, as well as Regimental Journals, histories and other documents.
-You will be able to search by name for those who served in the 19th and 20th centuries and for images of all the medals won by members of the Regiments.
-The Website will be under continuous development and will eventually include images of the main items held in the museum collection.
+This website contains many of the archives, medal rolls, and photographic records held by our museum as well as Regimental Journals, histories and other documents.
+You can search by name for those who served in the 19th and 20th centuries and for images of all the medals won by the members of both Regiments.
+The website is under continuous development and will eventually include images of the main items held in the museum collection.

 Over the years the Regiment, and its antecedents, have undergone many changes.
 They adopted the lance (and with it the name of 9th and 12th Lancers) in 1816 and were one of the first Regiments to change horses for armoured vehicles in 1927.
 Most recently, on 1st May 2015, in the presence of Her Majesty the Queen, the Regiment amalgamated with the Queen’s Royal Lancers to form the Royal Lancers.
 The serving Regiment is currently based in Catterick, North Yorkshire and is the only remaining serving Lancer Regiment in the British Army, operating in the armoured reconnaissance role.

 As well as our Museum at Derby we have a sister Museum at Thoresby, Nottinghamshire (for the Queen’s Royal Lancers and Nottinghamshire Yeomanry Museum).
 Their website is at www.qrlnymuseum.co.uk.